rosmord/jsesh/00_Documents/journal/DevelopperJournal.md

 This journal should only be edited and modified in the Development branch.

+## 2023/06/07

+## 2023/06/06

+Analysis and classification of current problem.
+Planning.
+See TODO about removing singletons.

 ## 2023/05/19

 We might introduce the notion of BasicMdC codes for codes :